 Federal Work-Study can take place in a variety of settings.
 Most position placements will be within office or school settings.
-It is best practice to check with employers and follow their dress code procedures if they are stricter.
-Please wear appropriate clothing.
+It is best practice to check with employers and follow their dress code procedures if they are stricter than the guidelines listed below.
+Student employees must wear appropriate clothing.
 Guidelines are as follows but are not limited to:

-- Do not wear clothing that offends, disrupts the work environment, or is inappropriate. - Clothing that includes references to gangs, drugs, alcohol, politics, racism, religion, nationality, sex or discrimination is inappropriate. - No headwear will be worn unless approved for religious purposes. - Open toed shoes are not permitted (no sandals, flip-flops, or slip-ons). - Jewelry cannot cause distractions or safety issues. - Tops cannot be low cut, cut out, tank tops, spaghetti straps, or sportswear. - Bottoms must be at least knee length and cannot be sportswear. - No undergarments can be visible. - Clothing must be clean and cannot have rips or holes if working indoors.
+- Do not wear clothing that offends, disrupts the work environment, or is inappropriate.
+For examples of appropriate work attire, please visit Career and Professional Development's website here. - Clothing that includes references to gangs, drugs, alcohol, politics, racism, religion, nationality, sex or discrimination is inappropriate. - No headwear will be worn unless approved for religious purposes. - Open toed shoes are not permitted (no sandals, flip-flops, or slip-ons). - Jewelry cannot cause distractions or safety issues.

+- Tops cannot be low cut, cut out, tank tops, spaghetti straps, or sportswear. - Bottoms must be at least knee length and cannot be sportswear. - Undergarments should not be visible. - Clothing must be clean and cannot have rips or holes if working indoors.
 Some students may work outdoors, exceptions in such cases can be made if approved by an employer. - Hair and fingernails should be clean and neat. - Perfume or cologne should be used sparingly or not at all.
 No body odor should be detectible.